What Types of Help Are Available to Breast Cancer Patients? continued...

 - Feel free to ask the doctor questions if you accompany your loved one to her appointments.

 - Be prepared for changes in your loved one's behavior and mood.
 Medications, discomforts, and stress can cause her to become depressed, angry, or fatigued.

-- Encourage your loved one to be as active and independent, as possible, to help him or her regain a sense of self-reliance and confidence.
+- Encourage your loved one to be as active and independent as possible, to help her regain a sense of self-reliance and confidence.